CaesarXInsanium/ArtOfComputerProgrammingNotes/README.md

 ## Goal's

-- [X] Take notes on important things
+- [x] Take notes on important things
 - [ ] finish the exercises
 - [ ] learn how to use ORG Mode on Neovim
   - [ ] take notes in org mode format
+  - failed this miserablly since ORG mode suck on Neovim and Neorg is still alpha stage
 - [ ] Read and reread the Material
-- [ ] export documents using Pandoc
+- [x] export documents using Pandoc
-- [ ] get apply for job at Microsoft and then reject offer
+- [ ] apply for job at Microsoft/Google/Facebook and then reject offer, begin startup
-- [ ] write a README
+- [x] write a README
+- [x] move to markdown format

 ## Overall Book Notes